Student Organization Process and Sanctions

 The process for resolving complaints against Student Organizations mirrors the process for individual Students, with a few exceptions.
 Please note that interim measures may be taken, if deemed necessary, prior to the adjudication of alleged violations.

-All reports or complaints of alleged misconduct involving a Student Organization will be reviewed by Student Conduct.
+All reports or complaints of alleged misconduct involving a Student Organization will be reviewed by Student Conduct & Care.
 The University has the authority to determine whether the Student Organization, individual members, or both should receive notification of alleged violations on a case-by-case basis.
-Examples of the criteria used by Student Conduct in making that determination are:
+Examples of the criteria used by Student Conduct & Care in making that determination are:

-- The behavior or actions taken can be attributed to an Organization-sponsored, -associated, or -financed activity.
+- The behavior or actions taken can be attributed to a Student Organization-sponsored, -associated, or -financed activity.

-- The behavior or actions took place at or on property controlled by the Organization.
+- The behavior or actions took place at or on property controlled by the Student Organization.

-It is Student Conduct's sole judgement to proceed with formal notifications of allegations.
-Student Conduct will take the steps deemed appropriate to gather relevant information pertaining to a particular report or complaint.
-If Student Conduct concludes that there is enough information to meet the preponderance of the evidence standard, the Student Conduct Process will be initiated.
+It is Student Conduct & Care's sole judgement to proceed with formal notifications of allegations.
+Student Conduct & Care will take the steps deemed appropriate to gather relevant information pertaining to a particular report or complaint.
+If Student Conduct & Care concludes that there is enough information to meet the preponderance of the evidence standard, the Student Conduct Process will be initiated.

 General Student Conduct Process for Student Organizations